AnsariYasirArfat/Full-Stack-JavaScript-Bootcamp-2.0/Html&CSS/Project01/readme.md

-# Html and CSS Project 1:- Home page of SEO Master.
+# Html & CSS Project 1:- Home page of SEO Master.

 This project is made just using Html & CSS.